Anaclet12/Revenue-Performance-Analysis-with-Python/README.md

 We were clearly identify in the dataset the primary UK cities, and the rest such as the Isle of Man and the Overseas <br>  Territories were grouped under OTHER.This creates a slight distortion, since these locations appear unusually large in the charts compared to what we would expect.<br>
 Nevertheless, the OTHER category remains an interesting area for further analysis, as breaking it down could reveal meaningful patterns once the underlying cities are properly classified.<br>

-- **London vs Other vs Rest** – shows the dominance of London compared to other areas.
+### 5.2 **London vs Other vs Rest** – shows the dominance of London compared to other areas.
 <p align="center">
   <img src="docs/London focus.png" width="600" alt="Pie Chart London vs Other vs Rest">
 </p>
-The customers spend the most in bigger cities since there are generally more customers in larger cities, and London generates nearly as much income as all the other big cities combined.
+The customers spend the most in bigger cities since there are generally more customers in larger cities, and London generates nearly as much income as all the other big cities combined.<br>

-- **City-Level Performance Metrics** - To go beyond simple totals, three key indicators were computed for each city:
+### 5.3 **City-Level Performance Metrics** - To go beyond simple totals, three key indicators were computed for each city:

 Company Count (company_count)<br>
 Number of unique company_id in the city.<br>